MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 For example, we could modify the color used in the pie chart.

-* Open :guilabel:`PieView` file located in the :guilabel:`src/main/java/com/microej/example/foundation/microui/mvc` folder.
+* Open the :guilabel:`PieView` file located in the :guilabel:`src/main/java/com/microej/example/foundation/microui/mvc` folder.
 * The pie char color is set at line 12, replace the following line:

 .. code::